Competitive-Capabilities-International/data-analytics-assessments/README.md

 We should be able to run the code and generate the correct answer, without any errors.

 ## Part 2 - Data Visualisation
-Using maturity_assessment_dataset.csv, generate at least three insightful visuals about the TRACC assessment data.
+Using maturity_assessment_dataset.csv, generate *at least three* insightful visuals about the TRACC assessment data.
 Where applicable, provide a short description of your findings.

-You may use any data visualisation tool of your choice.
+You may use any data visualisation tool of your choice (including Power BI or Tableau).
 You can deliver this by providing us with a Jupyter notebook, a file, screenshots, a link or Power Point presentation.

 ### Evaluation criteria
 - Visuals provide relevant and useful insights on the data, with clear headings, axes and legends
-- Short descriptions of findings are provided where possible
+- Short descriptions of findings are provided where applicable
 - Chosen tool or technology has been used effectively and efficiently
 - Overall presentation and quality of the project